 - For circumstances not listed in (3), the instructor has primary responsibility to decide on a case-by-case basis if an absence is due to unavoidable or legitimate circumstances.
 Instructors have the discretion to grant a request for makeup work in such circumstances.

 - Students must notify their instructors of circumstances identified in (3) or other circumstances leading to a request for makeup work as soon as possible and provide information to explain the absence.
 Some situations will be sufficiently urgent that arrangements for makeup work cannot be made prior to the date of an absence.
 In such cases, arrangements should be made as soon as possible following the student’s return.

 - The instructor has the right to request verification for absences.

-- If a student is absent due to circumstances identified in (1) and has complied with the notification requirement, the instructor may not penalize the student and must provide reasonable and timely accommodation or opportunity to make up exams or other course requirements that have an impact on the course grade.
+- The instructor may not penalize the student and must provide reasonable and timely accommodation or opportunity to make up missed work, including exams or other course requirements that have an impact on the course grade if the student:

 This policy does not apply to the Duluth campus.

 It is in both the University's and the student's interest to outline some academic protections for students when they miss class for legitimate reasons.
 This policy places parameters around what is a legitimate absence, and reinforces the responsibilities of the instructor and the student.